 Then you have South Carolina, Texas, Florida, Tennessee.

-And the same thing with New York, Kathy Holkell wants to run for governor again.
+Kathy Holkle wants to run for governor again.

-If you go in on the lower level of the 59th Street bridge from Queens into Manhattan, you know, it's going to be $15 on the lower level because they'll force you onto First Avenue in New York City.
+The one thing that would help New York financially have this big congestion tax in New York City, if you go in on the lower level of the 59th Street bridge from Queens into Manhattan, you know, it's going to be $15 on the lower level because they'll force you onto First Avenue in New York City.

-And they don't care about the poor and the middle class and working men and women that are going to be paying the bill as they try to get to work every day.
+I mean, that's how desperately they want money, and they don't care about the poor and the middle class and working men and women that are going to be paying the bill as they try to get to work every day.

-I'll never forget I went out to the San Joaquin Valley.
+I went out to the San Joaquin Valley.

-Now, the Delta smelt, if you look it up and look at a picture of it, it looks like a little minnow fish.
+Now, the Delta Smelt, if you look it up and look at a picture of it, it looks like a little minnow fish.

 It's not even like an exotic fish.